lov-1234/tcvae_study/README.md

 ```bash
 pip install torch numpy matplotlib einops tqdm
 ```
+You might need some other dependencies as well, please install them as you go.
 Make sure the dSprites `.npz` file is present in the project root:

 ```text